dpa99c/cordova-android-play-services-gradle-release/README.md

 ## Other versions

 In some cases, you may want to specify a different version of the Play Services library.
-So this plugin enables you to specify other versions of the Play Services library using the `ANDROID_PLAY_SERVICES_VERSION_VERSION` plugin variable.
+So this plugin enables you to specify other versions of the Play Services library using the `PLAY_SERVICES_VERSION` plugin variable.

 For example, if you want to install v10 of the Play Services library, you'd specify the version via the variable: